sveredyuk/repositor/README.md

   end
 end
 ```
-If you need to add new method to repo, just define it in repo file.
+If you need to add new method for model, just define it in repo file.
+Keep your model skinny.

 ## TODO
 * Specs on the way...